-Figure~\ref{PES4p5p} shows the simulated angle-resolved 4$p$ and 5$p$ core-level photoemission spectra for the $\Gamma_6$ and $\Gamma_7$ ground states, verifying complete absence of LD.
-These results are in a strong contrast to those in the 4$d$ core-level spectra.
-LD is also absent for the $\Gamma_8$ state since the isotropic spectra are formed by the sum of spectra for the $\Gamma_6$, $\Gamma_7$, and $\Gamma_8$ states weighted by their degeneracy.
-Our simulation results indicate that the core-level excitation with $l_c \ge 2$ irrespective of $n_c$ is essential for observing LD in the angle-resolved photoemission spectra of the systems in cubic symmetry.
-This depends on whether the bases of $l_c$ core orbital is expressed with a linear combination of the basis sets of multiple irreducible representations, e.g., $d=\Gamma_3\oplus \Gamma_5$ or only one basis set of an irreducible representation, e.g., $p=\Gamma_4$ in the cubic $O$ symmetry.
-For the $n_cp$ core-level spectra, those with excitation of an electron from any of the core level orbital $p_x$, $p_y$, or $p_z$ or any linear combination of them have the same branching ratio to the final state multiplets and therefore no LD is expected as shown in Fig.~\ref{PES4p5p}.
-On the other hand, for the $4d$ core-level spectra, the branching ratio to the final state multiplets should be different depending on whether an electron is excited from those belong to the $\Gamma_3$ representation ($d_{3z^2-r^2}$ and $d_{x^2-y^2}$) or the $\Gamma_5$ representation ($d_{yz}$, $d_{zx}$ and $d_{xy}$) and thus LD is expected.
+Figure~\ref{PES4p5p} shows the simulated angle-resolved 4$p$ and 5$p$ core-level photoemission spectra for the $\Gamma_6$ and $\Gamma_7$ ground states, and it can be observed that there is complete absence of LD in the spectra.
+These results are in strong contrast to those in the 4$d$ core-level spectra.
+LD is also absent for the $\Gamma_8$ state, since the isotropic spectra are formed by the sum of the spectra for the $\Gamma_6$, $\Gamma_7$, and $\Gamma_8$ states weighted by their degeneracy.
+Our simulation results are consistent with the fact that the core-level excitation with $l_c \ge 2$ (irrespective of $n_c$) is essential for observing LD in the angle-resolved photoemission spectra of the systems in cubic symmetry.
+This depends on whether the bases of the $l_c$ core orbital is expressed with a linear combination of the basis sets of multiple irreducible representations, e.g., $d=\Gamma_3\oplus \Gamma_5$ or only one basis set of an irreducible representation, e.g., $p=\Gamma_4$ in the cubic $O$ symmetry.
+For the $n_cp$ core-level spectra, those with the excitation of an electron from any of the core level orbital $p_x$, $p_y$, or $p_z$ or any linear combination of them have the same branching ratio to the final state multiplets, and therefore no LD is rigorously concluded, as shown in Fig.~\ref{PES4p5p}.
+On the other hand, for the $4d$ core-level spectra, the branching ratio to the final state multiplets is different depending on whether an electron is excited from those belong to the $\Gamma_3$ representation ($d_{3z^2-r^2}$ and $d_{x^2-y^2}$) or the $\Gamma_5$ representation ($d_{yz}$, $d_{zx}$ and $d_{xy}$), and therefore LD is expected.

-In summary, we have shown the formulations and simulations of the linear polarization-dependent angle-resolved core-level photoemission for the ions under CEF.
-The finite LD and angular dependence of the multiplet-split core-level spectral shape reflecting the anisotropic outer localized charge distributions determined by the occupied orbital symmetry are expected at the $d$ core-level excitations even for the systems in cubic symmetry.
+In summary, we have shown the formulations and simulations of linear polarization-dependent angle-resolved core-level photoemission for ions under a CEF.
+A finite LD and angular dependence of the multiplet-split core-level spectral shape, which reflects the anisotropic outer localized charge distributions determined by the occupied orbital symmetry, are expected at the $d$ core-level excitations even for systems having a cubic symmetry.